dedis/doc/cosi/cosi.md

  + The leader multicasts a message to his direct child nodes.

- + Upon reception of a message, each node stores the message and multicasts it further down to its children node, except if the node is a leaf.
+ + Upon receipt of a message, each node stores the message and multicasts it further down to its children node, except if the node is a leaf.

 The internal representation of the tree, and its propagation to the nodes